 - Tableau Viewer License

 Each of these licenses has specific user permissions.
 But they are hierarchical.
 So, Tableau Creator permits the user to access all the features of Tableau.
-On the other hand, Tableau Explorer allows the user to access a limited amount of menus and features.
+On the other hand, Tableau Explorer allows the user to access a limited number of menus and features.
 And, with Tableau viewer, you can view the dashboards, interact with them and create alerts only for yourself.
+All these Tableau products have varied Tableau pricing.
+Let us find out more about these individual Tableau products.

 Tableau Creator License